dougsweetser/Q/docs/Math/products.md

 ![\(\(t, X\) times \(t prime , X prime\) - \(t prime , X prime\) times \(t, X\)\) over 2 = \(0, X cross X prime\)](../images/Math/products/s_gr_5.gif)

-This is the cross product defined for two 3-vectors.
-It is unchanged for quaternions.
+This looks like the cross product defined for two 3-vectors.
+It is unconventional because there necessarily must be the zero in the first position.
+To help mark this difference, call this the cross_q product, implying the result must fill in the four positions unlike the cross products in wide use.

 ##  The Euclidean Inner and Outer Products